 Once recruited, the successful PhD candidate will contribute to the development of the final agreed research project.

 Our HEI partners receive and administer the funds from the AHRC for the studentship and, in collaboration with the Library, oversee the recruitment, research and training of the student.

 All our CDP studentships must be advertised in open competition.
-Standard RCUK eligibility criteria apply.
-Studentships are awarded for 3 years.
-Additional Student Development Funding (equivalent to an additional 6 months of funding per studentship) is available to allow time for the student to take up further training and skills development opportunities that are agreed as part of their PhD programme.
+Standard UKRI eligibility criteria apply.
+Studentships are awarded for 4 years to allow time for the student to take up complementary training and skills development opportunities that are agreed as part of their PhD programme.

 We provide the student with staff-level access to our collections, expertise and facilities, as well as financial support for research-related costs of up to £1,000 a year.

 The student also benefits from the dedicated programme of professional development events delivered by the Library in tandem with the other museums, galleries and heritage organisations affiliated to the CDP scheme.

 Our strategic research themes and the application timetable and full guidelines for the next round of CDP projects will be published here when available.